Vitamin E Fights Free Radicals

 Vitamin E's antioxidant powers protect cell membranes, essential for red blood cells, aids cellular respiration and protects lung tissue from pollution.

-After "taking a hit," vitamin E is regenerated to continue protecting cells.
-It appears that vitamin E works synergistically with other antioxidant vitamins, including glutathione and vitamin C; these substances regenerate vitamin E to its active state after vitamin E has reacted with, and neutralized free radicals.
+After taking vitamin E, it is regenerated to continue protecting cells.
+It appears that vitamin E works synergistically with other antioxidant vitamins, including glutathione and vitamin C. These substances regenerate vitamin E to its active state after vitamin E has reacted with, and neutralized free radicals.

 Increasingly, scientific evidence suggests high intakes of vitamin E may reduce the risk of certain chronic diseases.

 Vitamin E and Asthma

 The effect of vitamin E on free radicals may help asthma.
 Foods high in antioxidants block the effects of free radicals, which can help the airways return to normal.
 This is important because free radicals are produced in large amounts whenever there is inflammation.
 They make the inflammation even worse.
 Research suggests that vitmain E can dramatically lower the risk of asthma.

 In a large study of 75,000 nurses, Harvard University researchers found that those getting the most vitamin E in their diets were 47 percent less likely to have asthma than those getting the least.
 Vitamin E is found in almonds, sunflower seeds, whole grain cereals, spinach and kale.